-In spite of rapid growth in the communications industry in the last century, relatively little research has been published on occupational noise exposure for communication personnel.
+In spite of rapid growth in the communications industry in the last century relatively little research has been published on occupational noise exposure for communication personnel.
 This lack of information has probably been due to the difficulties in the measurement set-up and in the assessment of the exposure itself.
 Moreover, telephone calls are typically verbal communications that, even if amplified, are considered a natural task and are not commonly associated to a hearing risk.
-Nevertheless, there is a high number of persons exposed to noise emitted from headsets and a high number of complaints are related to an over-exposition to this kind of noise.
+Nevertheless, there is a high number of persons exposed to noise emitted from headsets (in Italy call centers are almost 2000 and call center workers are around 400000) and a high number of complaints are related to an over-exposition to this kind of noise.

 Researches in this field have shown non uniform data.
 Experiments undertaken on telephone operators by Glorig et al. [1], Alexander et al. [2] and Juan et al. [3] tend to exclude a hearing loss risk connected to occupational noise exposure.
-On the contrary, a study undertaken by Chiusano et al. [4] on people continuously wearing a headset in a U.S. Department of Defence facility, by Ianniello [5] on telephone operators and by Dajani et al. [6] on telephone cable maintenance workers and airport ground crew show that this risk could actually exist.
+On the contrary, a study undertaken by Chiusano et al. [4] on people continuously wearing a headset in a U.S.